ElodinLaarz/HanabiAI/README.md

 There are limited hints, limited cards in the deck, and if you try to play a card and it's unplayable a firework goes off!
 If enough fireworks go off, you get a score of 0!

 # How does it work?
 The program useses a genetic algorithm to determine when to play/discard/give a hint.
-Many players are then randomly paired up with partners and their end score determines which genes get passed on to future generations!
+In a given generation of AI players, they are then randomly paired up with partners and their end score determines which genes get passed on to future generations!

-# Is it any good?
+# Are the AI players it any good?
 I've gotten AI players that have scored an average of 18 points over 10 games.
 (In the standard game in which maximum score is 25.)

 # How do I run this?